coronalabs/corona-docs/markdown/tutorial/basics/codeFormatting/index.markdown

 # The Value of <nobr>Well-Formatted</nobr> Code

 Inevitably, there will be a time in your app development where you'll need to show your code to someone else.
 Perhaps it's because you're asking for help in the forums or you're working on a team and your teammates need to read your code.
-Maybe you want to share a useful module with someone, or even sell a game template in the [Corona Marketplace](https://marketplace.coronalabs.com).
+Maybe you want to share a useful module with someone, or even sell a game template.

 In all of these instances, having <nobr>well-formatted</nobr> code is a major aspect of how successful you'll be as a programmer.
 Unfortunately, code formatting can prompt a heated argument between different programmers: do you use 3 spaces or 4 spaces per indent?
 Do you indent with tabs or spaces?
 Do you put your opening curly&nbsp;brace&nbsp;(`{`) on the end of the line or the beginning?
 And so forth...